-All international and resident alien (foreign-born) students are required to verify immigration/residency status as part of the admission/ registration process by providing acceptable legal entry documentation to the International Students and Scholars office.
-These categories are also responsible for notifying both the United States Citizenship and Immigration Services (USCIS) and the OIA (Academic Classroom Building, room 213) of any change in immigration status and/or address.
-Please visit the ISSO website or contact staff at (336) 334-7551.
+All international and resident alien (foreign-born) scholars must verify immigration or residency status as part of the admission and registration process by providing acceptable legal entry documentation to the OIA.
+These categories of scholars are also responsible for notifying the USCIS and the OIA of any change in immigration status and address.
+Please visit the IOA website or contact staff at (336) 334-7551.

-If information is not provided to the university Admissions offices at the time of application or continued attendance after a break from studies, foreign-born students with newly adjusted immigrant or resident alien status may also be required to provide documentation of permanent residency, U.S. naturalization, asylum, refugee status, and/or resident alien status before enrolling and/or continuing at the university.
+If information is not provided to the University Admissions offices at the time of application or continued attendance after a break from studies, foreign-born students with newly adjusted immigrant or resident alien status may also be required to provide documentation of permanent residency, U.S. naturalization, asylum, refugee status, or resident alien status before enrolling and continuing at the University.

-Undocumented students or students in deportation proceedings may be eligible to attend the university based on legislation provided through the North Carolina State Legislature.
-These students are not eligible for in-state tuition.
+Undocumented scholars or scholars in deportation proceedings may be eligible to attend the University based on legislation provided through the North Carolina State Legislature.
+These scholars do not qualify for in-state tuition.

-U.S. naturalized citizens may use the certificate and/or U.S.-issued passport for documentation.
+U.S. naturalized citizens may use the certificate or U.S.-issued passport for documentation.
 Other non-immigrants "pending immigrant status" may not be acceptable for full-time enrollment until the new status is attained.
-Speak with a staff member if you have a "pending" petition or application with the Department of State or the United States Citizenship and Immigration Services (USCIS).
+Speak with a staff member if you have a "pending" petition or application with the USCIS.

-At the beginning of each semester, the ISSO offers a mandatory orientation for new international students and visiting exchange students.
-Attendance at these sessions will assure that international students and exchange visitors are aware of all requirements to maintain lawful status with USCIS while completing requirements for the degree program.
-Orientation is scheduled so that students can also complete the required deadlines to report enrollment to the Department of State and/or the USCIS, as required by SEVIS reporting regulations.
-There is a 30-day reporting requirement imposed by the USCIS.
+At the beginning of each semester, the OIA offers a mandatory orientation for new international and visiting exchange scholars.
+Attendance at these sessions will ensure that international scholars and exchange visitors know all requirements to maintain lawful status with USCIS while completing the requirements for the degree program.
+Orientation is scheduled so scholars can also meet the required deadlines to report enrollment to the Department of State and the USCIS, SEVIS reporting regulations require.
+The USCIS imposes a 30-day reporting requirement.
 Full-time enrollment is verified after the 10th day of class.
+Enrollment Eligibility for all non-immigrant student (F and J) visa holders are considered and classified as "nonresident/out-of-state students" and are assessed out-of-state tuition and fees.
+It is the responsibility of each non-immigrant to maintain legal status while at N.C.
+A&T. The USCIS requires non-immigrants in F-1 visa status to enroll full-time (12 hours undergraduate/9 hours graduate) and maintain a minimum overall grade point average consistent with meeting Satisfactory Academic Progress status.